Light Rail (MTR): Routes

 The present MTR Bus route 506 retains the number of the Light Rail route that it replaced.
-Light Rail route 506 ran between Tuen Mun Ferry Pier and Yau Oi via Kin On; it was created in 1988 and was extended from On Ting to Yau Oi in 1992.
+Light Rail route 506 ran between Tuen Mun Ferry Pier and Yau Oi via Kin On; it was created in 1988 and initially terminated at On Ting, but was extended to Yau Oi in 1992.
 On 14 July 2002, due to the Light Rail grade separation works on Pui To Road, the route was suspended in its entirety and replaced by bus route 506.
-The suspension was originally intended to be temporary, but the Light Rail route was never resumed.
+The suspension was originally intended to be temporary, but the Light Rail route was never resumed due to a lack of LRVs.
+Despite that the Phase IV and V LRVs entered service in 2009 and 2021 respectively, requests to resumed this route was not entertained.
+Eventually, MTR decided to introduce route 506P in 2023, which runs the same route as 506 between Tuen Mun Ferry Pier and Tuen Mun.

 Fares

 The Light Rail is the only public transport system in Hong Kong to have fare zones and the only one with an honour system, in which there are no ticket gates.
 These fare zones apply only to passengers purchasing single-ride tickets from ticketing machines at LRT stops.
 Since the introduction of Octopus cards, however, passengers have a choice of ticketing options.
 All fares indicated below are for adults, while children and the elderly usually pay the concessionary fare, which is about half the adult fare.